benswift/benswift.github.io/_posts/2022-12-06-ai-art-installations-and-livecoding-gigs-in-nov-dec.md

 yet, but we did record it (not a clean feed from the desk, but enough to get the gist) and I'll put the video up on the [livecoding page]({% link livecoding.md
 %}) as soon as I can.

+Here's a pic to whet your appetite.

+{% include picture.html file="images/livecoding/ben-ushini-ozchi-2022.jpg" alt="Ben & Ushini on a stage llivecoding at the OzCHI Connected Creativity gig" credit="Bernie Gray" %}